NateRiehl/ThriftShop/README.txt

 	a.
 On profile page (unformatted currently)
 13. EditItem page is mostly done.
 	a.
 Users can edit their items and set them as sold
-14. Checkout page made with no functionality.
+14. Checkout page
+	a.
+Items can be "bought" and it is said to sold
 15. Setup the logout feature (destroy session variables, etc.)
 16. "Narrow your Search" ->Categories
 	a.
-Item's don't show up twice if in two categories
+Item's don't show up twice if in two categories.
-17. Checkout now has functionality.
-Does not do anything with credit card info however.

 NOTES/STEPS of what to do NEXT
 .